yorktronic/yorktronic.github.io/_posts/2016-7-12-turi-data-science-summit-notes.md

 ***Note: Pretty much all of this tutorial was done in a Jupyter Notebook and cam be found in
 <a href="http://github.com/yorktronic/turi-tutorials" target="_blank">this repo on my GitHub.</a>***

+# DAY TWO #

+---

+# Dr. Yucheng Low, Chief Architect @ Turi -- Machine Learning in Production #
+***Note: Arrived late to the conference today, and this was the first presentation I attended, so my notes for this presentation are in complete.***
+ * When using a classifier, one popular technique is to utilize geolocation
+    * Example was identifying photos of pie in Seattle, where there's a very famous restaraunteur who has a reputable Coconut Cream Pie
+    * So, if you were to utilize a geolocation of a user in Seattle, the  probability that their photo is a coconut crem pie is higher than if they were in Texas or something